| Times-Standard October 21, 1967

 that area from the 1950's onward.
 Suddenly after Labor Day 1967 there

 isn't any record of those tracks being seen or cast ever again.
 Why would they suddenly up and disappear?
-What happened to the individuals that made those tracks?

 There is also written record of John Green and Rene Dahinden driving or flying by private chartered aircraft into the area on numerous occasions in late spring and summer of 1967, just to see these tracks.
 Would the average field man charter private aircraft to fly into another country just to see more Bigfoot tracks, most of which they had already seen before?